aragon/aragon-court/docs/5-data-structures/7-treasury.md

 ## 5.7.
 Treasury

-The `Treasury` module does not rely on any custom data structure
+The `Treasury` module does not rely on any custom data structure.